 A.5.
-It is because this paper turns into a pink color when it reacts with water.
+It is because this paper turns into a pink colour when it reacts with water.
 Hence this property of the paper can be used to demonstrate the process of transpiration.

 Q.6.
 How is the rate of transpiration estimated in this experiment?

 A.6.
-It can be estimated by taking into account the time the paper takes to switch its color from blue to pink.
+It can be estimated by taking into account the time the paper takes to switch its colour from blue to pink.